 Claire believes that the patient must always come first when delivering high standard care.

-Prof. Anwar R. Padhani is an internationally recognized Oncological MRI radiologist at Paul Strickland Scanner Centre, Mount Vernon Cancer Centre, London.
+Prof. Anwar R. Padhani is an internationally recognized Oncological MRI Radiologist at Paul Strickland Scanner Centre, Mount Vernon Cancer Centre, London.
 He is Professor of Cancer Imaging at the Institute of Cancer Research, London.

 He is a recognised cancer imaging expert, looking after patients on a weekly basis.
-He is a specialist in emerging clinical MRI applications including dynamic MRI, diffusion weighted MRI, MR spectroscopy, whole body MRI and multiparametric MRI of the prostate cancer.
+He is a specialist in emerging clinical MRI applications including dynamic MRI, diffusion-weighted MRI, MR spectroscopy, whole body MRI and multiparametric MRI of prostate cancer.
 Recently he has expended his energy into therapy evaluations of metastatic bone disease in breast and prostate cancer.
 He has been instrumental in introducing multiparametric prostate MRI into clinical practice in the UK, contributing to UK guideline development, quality assurance programs and training.
 He has contributed to international guidelines development including the ESUR/ACR prostate PI-RADS committee, the St Gallen advanced prostate cancer consensus conference (APCCC) committee and the American Society of Clinical Oncology (ASCO) advanced prostate cancer guidelines.

 Dr Wong is Consultant Radiologist at Mount Vernon Hospital and Honorary Senior Lecturer at University College, London.
-In addition Dr Wong is the current chair of the Cancer Diagnostics Cliinical Reference Group (CRG), which provides clinical advice and leadership to NHS England on how specialised services should be provided.
+In addition Dr Wong is the current chair of the Cancer Diagnostics Clinical Reference Group (CRG), which provides clinical advice and leadership to NHS England on how specialised services should be provided.

 He is the author or co-author of journal papers, review articles and published abstracts on PET-CT imaging, and and has been awarded prizes by the Royal College of Radiologists and the British Institute of Radiology.